 - Presentation: California Epidemiology - West Nile Virus Keep it on Your Radar (CDPH)

 - West Nile Virus Surveillance Data | Contra Costa & California

-Physicians who need to report a suspected public health emergency should contact the Public Health division immediately at 925-313-6740; or after hours, call the sheriff's dispatch at 925-646-2441 and ask for the Health Officer On Call.
+Physicians who need to report a suspected communicable disease emergency should contact the Contra Costa Health, Communicable Disease Programs immediately at 925-313-6740; or after hours, call Sheriff's Dispatch at 925-646-2441 and ask for the Health Officer On Call.